Transfer of regularity for Markov semigroups: Proofs of the main results

+\begin{remark} We stress that in hypothesis (\ref{TR6a}) the order of derivation $q$ does not appear.
+However the conclusions (\ref{TR6'}) and (\ref{TR6d}) hold for every $q.$ The motivation of this\ is given by the following heuristics.
+The hypothesis (\ref{TR5}) says that the semi-group $P_{t}^{n}$ has a regularization effect controlled by $1/(\lambda _{n}t)^{\theta _{0}}.$ If we want to decouple this effect $m_{0}$ times we write $ P_{t}^{n}=P_{t/m_{0}}^{n}....P_{t/m_{0}}^{n}$ and then each of the $m_{0}$ operators $P_{t/m_{0}}^{n}$ acts with a regularization effect of order $ (\lambda _{n}\times t/m_{0})^{\theta _{0}}.$ But this heuristics does not work directly: in order to use it, in the proof we have to develop a Taylor expansion coupled with the interpolation criterion studied in Section \ref {sect:reg}. \end{remark}

-\textbf{Step 0: constants and parameters set-up.} In this step we will choose some parameters which will be used in the following steps.
-To begin we stress that we work with measures on ${\mathbb{R}}^{d}\times {\mathbb{R}} ^{d}$ so the dimension of the space is $2d$ (and not $d).$ We recall that in our statement the quantities $q,d,p,\delta _{\ast },\varepsilon _{\ast },\kappa $ and $n$ are given and fixed.
-In the following we will denote by $ C $ a constant depending on all these parameters and which may change from a line to another.
+\textbf{Proof.
+Step 0: constants and parameters set-up.} We first choose some parameters which will be used in the following steps.
+To begin we stress that we work with measures on ${\mathbb{R}}^{d}\times {\mathbb{R}}^{d} $ so the dimension of the space is $2d$ (and not $d).$ We recall that in our statement the quantities $q,d,p,\delta _{\ast },\varepsilon _{\ast },\kappa $ and $n$ are given and fixed.
+In the following we will denote by $C $ a constant depending on all these parameters and which may change from a line to another.
 We define

 and given $h\in {\mathbb{N}}$ we denote

 Notice that this is equal to the constant $\rho _{h}$ defined in (\ref{reg5} ) corresponding to $k=(a+b)m_{0}$ and $q$ and to $2d$ (instead of $d).$

 \textbf{Step 1: a Lindeberg-type method to decompose $P_t-P^n_t$.} We fix (once for all) $t\in(0,1]$ and we write